Pocatello is a Great Place to Live, Work and Play

 Historically, pioneers, gold miners and settlers traveled the Oregon Trail and they passed through the Portneuf Gap south of town.
 Stage and freight lines and the railroad soon followed, turning Pocatello into a trade center and transportation junction.

-Founded as an important stop on the first railroad in Idaho during the gold rush, Pocatello later became an important center for agriculture.
+Founded as an important stop on the first railroad in Idaho during the gold rush, the city later became an important center for agriculture.
 It is located along the Portneuf River where it emerges from the mountains onto the Snake River Plain, along the route of the Oregon Trail.
-The city is named after Chief Pocatello of the Shoshoni tribe, who granted the right-of-way for the railroad across theFort Hall Indian Reservation.
-Ironically, Chief Pocatello did not use the name but preferred to be called Tondzaosha, a Shoshoni word meaning buffalo robe.
-The chief’s daughter, Jeanette Lewis, believed the name Pocatello had no meaning
+The name comes from Chief Pocatello, a chief of the Shoshoni who granted the right-of-way for the railroad across the Fort Hall Indian Reservation.

 Pocatello is the County Seat and largest city of Bannock County.
 The elevation is 4,462 feet above sea level.

 The population as of 2016 was 54,746.
 Chubbuck adjoins Pocatello on the North with a 2016 population of 14,644.
 The city is the county seat of Bannock County and the home of Idaho State University.